Age-of-Information with Information Source Diversity in an Energy Harvesting System: Introduction

 \subsection{Organization of the Paper}

 The rest of this paper is organized as follows.
-In Section \ref{sec:mod}, the system model description, problem formulation and solution approaches are introduced.
-Numerical results are presented in Section \ref{sec:res}, providing a performance comparison between the proposed solution and the aggressive policy.
+In Section \ref{sec:mod}, the system description, problem formulation, and solution approaches are introduced.
+Numerical results are presented in Section \ref{sec:res}, providing a comparison with an aggressive policy.
 The paper is concluded in Section \ref{sec:con}, where possible further developments are also outlined.